Trondhjemite

-Trondhjemite is a leucocratic (light-colored) intrusive igneous rock.
-It is a variety of tonalite in which the plagioclase is mostly in the form of oligoclase.
+Trondhjemites are leucotonalites, a variety of leucocratic tonalite in which the modal mineralogy mostly consists of plagioclase in the form of albite to andesine, >20% quartz, and <10% alkali feldspar.
 Trondhjemites that occur in the oceanic crust or in ophiolites are usually called plagiogranites.

-Trondhjemite is common in Archean terranes occurring in conjunction with tonalite and granodiorite as the TTG (tonalite–trondhjemite–granodiorite) orthogneiss suite.
+Trondhjemites are common in Archean terranes, occurring in conjunction with tonalite and granodiorite as the TTG (tonalite-trondhjemite-granodiorite) orthogneiss suite.
 Trondhjemite dikes also commonly form part of the sheeted dike complex of an ophiolite.